CheminDavide/Dynopt/README.md

 * Mandatory:
-    * `-i [string]` : input file path, absolute or relative
-        - ex. test_vids/test.y4m or /home/ubuntu/dynopt/test_vids/test.y4m
+    * `-i [string]` : input file path, absolute or relative *- ex. test_vids/test.y4m or /home/ubuntu/dynopt/test_vids/test.y4m*
-    * `-d [list(N)]` : list of quality targets, not mandatory or empty if at least one bitrate target is specified
-        - ex.
-[40,50,60,75,80,85,90,93,96] - a value between 0 and 100 in case of VMAF
-        - ex.
-[30] - a value between 0 and 60 in case of PSNR
+    * `-d [list(N)]` : list of quality targets, not mandatory or empty if at least one bitrate target is specified *- ex.
+[40,50,60,75,80,85,90,93,96] - a value between 0 and 100 in case of VMAF* *- ex.
+[30] - a value between 0 and 60 in case of PSNR*
-    * `-r [list(N)]` : list of bitrate targets in kbps, not mandatory or empty if at least one quality target is specified
+    * `-r [list(N)]` : list of bitrate targets in kbps, not mandatory or empty if at least one quality target is specified *- ex.
+[100,250,500,1000]*
-        - ex.
-[100,250,500,1000]
-    * `-c [float]` : output codec, it also depends on the FFmpeg intallation
-        - values: avc, hevc, vp9, av1
+    * `-c [float]` : output codec, it also depends on the FFmpeg intallation *- values: avc, hevc, vp9, av1*

 * Optional:
-    * `-o [string]` : output folder, absolute or relative
-        - ex. opt_vids/ or /home/ubuntu/dynopt/opt_vids/
+    * `-o [string]` : output folder, absolute or relative *- ex. opt_vids/ or /home/ubuntu/dynopt/opt_vids/*
-        - if not specified, the system will print RD results in the console instead of muxing the final file
+        *- if not specified, the system will print RD results in the console instead of muxing the final file*
     * `-m` : optimization method
-        - values: fx, bf, lg, cf
+        *- values: fx, bf, lg, cf*
-        - DEFAULT: lg
+        *- DEFAULT: lg*
     * `--range [list(2)]"` : CRF encoding range
-        - ex.
-[10,40] or [15,35]
+        *- ex.
+[10,40] or [15,35]*
-        - DEFAULT: range of CRF values supported by the encoder, excluding the lossless option
+        *- DEFAULT: range of CRF values supported by the encoder, excluding the lossless option*
-    * `--pts [int]` : number of encodings or points per shot, more for more precision
+    * `--pts [int]` : number of encodings or points per shot, more for more precision *- ex.
+10*
-        - ex.
-10
-        - DEFAULT: all possible points in the specified range
+        *- DEFAULT: all possible points in the specified range*
-    * `--dmetric [string]` : quality metric used for optimization
+    * `--dmetric [string]` : quality metric used for optimization *- values: vmaf, psnr*
-        - values: vmaf, psnr
-        - DEFAULT: vmaf
+        *- DEFAULT: vmaf*
     * `--dth [float]` : shot detection threshold
-        - values: a value in between 0 and 1
+        *- values: a value in between 0 and 1*
-        - DEFAULT: 0.25
+        *- DEFAULT: 0.25*
     * `-h or --help` : get help

 * Mandatory only for .yuv input:
     * `--ires [int]x[int]` : input and output height
-        - ex.
-1920x1080
+        *- ex.
+1920x1080*
-    * `--ifps [float]` : input and output frame rate
+    * `--ifps [float]` : input and output frame rate *- ex.
+29.97*
-        - ex.
-29.97
     * `--ipx_fmt [string]` : pixel format
-        - ex. yuv420p
+        *- ex. yuv420p*

 * Debug parameters:
-    * `--skip` : do not encode shots, proceed only with computations
-        - Use this when you already have RD results stored in a JSON file
+    * `--skip` : do not encode shots, proceed only with computations *- Use this when you already have RD results stored in a JSON file*
-    * `--keep` : do not delete elemental encodes and temporary files in the temp folder when code has finished running
-        - Use this when you still need encoded shots after execution
+    * `--keep` : do not delete elemental encodes and temporary files in the temp folder when code has finished running *- Use this when you still need encoded shots after execution*

 * Directories:
     To change folder pathes please modify the values in [main.py](code/main.py).
 Your can change directories for the following folders:
     * `p_elemental_encodes` : encoded shots folder
-        - In this folder the same number of folders as the number of shots will be created.
-Inside each one you will find a number of elemental encodes per shot as specified in `--pts` parameter.
+        *- In this folder the same number of folders as the number of shots will be created.
+Inside each one you will find a number of elemental encodes per shot as specified in `--pts` parameter.*
-    * `p_rd_log` : optional JSON output folder with RD results
-        - You can store RD results in a JSON file in order to avoid to encode again all shots in the next execution, when inputting the same sequence, and for debugging purposes.
+    * `p_rd_log` : optional JSON output folder with RD results *- You can store RD results in a JSON file in order to avoid to encode again all shots in the next execution, when inputting the same sequence, and for debugging purposes.*

 #### Examples